richardvenneman/appsignal-docs/source/ruby/configuration/index.html.md

 Configuration.
 Important, because without it the AppSignal Ruby gem won't know which application it's instrumenting or in which environment.

-On this topic we'll explain how to configure AppSignal, what can be configured in the Ruby gem, what's the minimal configuration needed and how the configuration is loaded.
+In this topic we'll explain how to configure AppSignal, what can be configured in the Ruby gem, what's the minimal configuration needed and how the configuration is loaded.